ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ## 2. Scenario Details
 We will implement a Spring back-end with
-- a resource-server (REST API)
+- a resource server (REST API)
   * accepting identities from 3 different issuers (Keycloak, Auth0 and Cognito)
   * session-less (with CSRF disabled)
   * returning 401 (unauthorized) if a request is unauthorized
   * serving greeting messaged customized with authenticated username and roles
   * defining access-control to the REST end-points exposed by `@Controllers` as well as Swagger REST resources (OpenAPI spec) and actuator
-- a Thymeleaf client for the above resource-server
+- a Thymeleaf client for the above resource server
-  * asking the user to choose between the 3 authentication sources trusted by the resource-server
+  * asking the user to choose between the 3 authentication sources trusted by the resource server
   * sessions are required as requests from browsers won't be authorized with a Bearer token (CSRF protection should be activated too)
   * returning the default 302 (redirect to login) if the user has no session yet
   * an index page, loaded after authentication, with links to Thymeleaf page and Swager-UI index